Jezdufourq/Jezdufourq.github.io/_posts/2019-10-16-StrasbourgSAP.md

 <div class="post-image post-image-caption">
     <img src="https://jezdufourq-blog-assets.s3-ap-southeast-2.amazonaws.com/2019-10-16-StrasbourgSAP/1.jpg"  alt="strasbourgSAP-1"/>
-    Strasbourg from the Notre Dam.
+    Strasbourg from the Notre Dame.
 </div>

 The first couple of days of the week consisted of settling into university life.
 As per the previous blog post, I have arranged my university days so that I have classes on Tuesday, Wednesday and Thursday (with Thursday being the day which I have the customer collaboration project to work on for the whole day).